 Chaperoned flight charges

 Your child may bring their own bedding and towels or rent them from camp.
 Bedding and towel rental is particularly convenient for children flying to camp.
 We use an outside professional service to provide linens.
-On opening day, your child will receive 1 pillow,1 pillow case, 2 sheets, 2 blankets and 1 towel set (bath towel, hand towel, wash cloth).
-On the following week(s), your child will receive a replacement pillowcase, 2 sheets and towel set.
+On opening day, your child will receive 1 pillow,1 pillow case, 2 sheets, 2 blankets and 2 bath towels.
+On the following week(s), your child will receive a replacement pillowcase, 2 sheets and 2 towels set.
 Your child will be responsible for the return of all bedding and towels in good condition, or a replacement fee will be charged.
 If you want to rent bedding and towels, please select this option on the Additional Expenses Form.
 The cost to rent bedding and towels is $30 per week.

-We use cot sized mattresses.
+If you are sending your own linens: we use cot-sized mattresses.
 A regular twin flat sheet will fit on these mattresses.
-A regular twin fitted sheet will not fit snugly on a cot sized mattress.
+A regular twin fitted sheet will not fit snugly on a cot-sized mattress.
 It is personal preference whether you use another flat sheet for the bottom sheet, or use a regular fitted sheet for the bottom sheet.

 Laundry is done weekly after the first week of the session.
-The laundry service washes each campers clothing in its own individual washer and dryer and then folds the clothes and puts them back into your child’s laundry bag.
-Kingsley Pines will provide laundry bags on opening day, if your child does not have one from a previous year.
+The laundry service washes each camper’s clothing in a dedicated washer and dryer and then folds and puts the clothes back into your child’s laundry bag.
+Kingsley Pines will provide laundry bags on opening day if your child does not have one from a previous year.

 The required clothing for Kingsley Pines Camp is minimal and mainly for special events.
 Below is a list of the required items: